CodeJR911/CodeJR911.github.io/index.md

 ### Inclusion:
 To provide a tangible demonstration of my capabilities, I've included several technical artifacts in the portfolio: Enhanced CRUD functions for an Animal Shelter application demonstrating fundamental database interactions, Enhanced "BST.cpp" file showcasing efficient data handling and algorithm application in a binary search tree, and the "Salvare Search for Rescue" website, which highlights my skills in web development and user interaction design aimed at improving search and rescue operations.

-These artifacts, detailed in the subsequent sections of the professional self-assessment, collectively showcase my broad range of computer science skills and how they integrate to create comprehensive, real-world solutions.
+These artifacts, detailed in the subsequent sections of my professional self-assessment, collectively showcase my broad range of computer science skills and how they integrate to create comprehensive, real-world solutions.
 They are representative of my dedication to quality, innovation, and effective application of technology to address complex challenges.

 Thank you for considering my portfolio.
 I am eager to contribute to future projects where these skills can be further applied and expanded.

 ## [Code Review Video](https://youtu.be/8LfXWiMDsSY)

+For CS 499, my code review video is a walkthrough of existing code and my planned enhancements.
+I aim to demonstrate the rubric criteria for each category: software design and engineering, algorithm and data structures, and databases.

 ## [Original Artifact One: Software Design and Engineering](https://github.com/CodeJR911/CodeJR911.github.io/tree/main/Software%20Design%20and%20Engineering)